KritiAI/docs_pvt/chapter1/programming-model.md

 There are 2 steps to this:

-1. Allocate a function name to the UX elements by clicking the "&lt;/&gt;" button.
+1. Allocate a function name to the UX elements by clicking the "&lt;/&gt;" button on the UX model.
 The function name now references this specific step of the flow.
 2. If you want to process user input on this element just enable the "Has Business Logic?" drop down to "yes".
 Any user input in response to this element is sent to your function to process
 3. Your function with the specific name can do the backend logic and then affect the conversation flow using a set of abstracted verbs available to you.
 These are listed on the separate page here.